 Enterprising criminals have long since targeted business websites in search of easy targets for fraud or theft.
 Entrepreneurs often have a false sense of security, as they consider themselves invisible to online fraudsters and hackers due to the small size of their enterprises.

 In reality, however, the opposite is true.
 Large enterprises have the resources required to afford expert cybersecurity teams and expensive IT infrastructure for better security.
 Smaller firms present a far easier target for cybercriminals.
+So, what can you do about it?

 According to a recent US government report, businesses typically face over 100 cyber attacks a year, with over 40% of SMEs suffering considerable damage.
 The UK National Cyber Security Center, meanwhile, claims that small enterprises have a 50% chance of getting attacked online.

-1. Choose Your Website Host With Care
+1. Choosing Your Website Host With Care

 Cash is vital for small businesses, as there are numerous outgoings that have to be accounted for every month.
 As a result, when it comes to certain resources, many entrepreneurs can be guilty of looking for the cheapest option available.